Yale-BIM/f21-assignments/assignment-2/README.md

 - **III-Q2.** Use the properties of the RobotModel Display panel to change the "alpha" value of all of the links of the robot to 0.5, and show the coordinate axes for 5 key links in the robot: "base_link", "shoulder_link", "biceps_link", "forearm_link", and "wrist_link".
-The coordinate axes can be turned on and off with the "show axes" property of each of the links.
+The coordinate axes can be turned on and off with the "Show Axes" property of each of the links in the RobotModel Display panel.

     Take a picture of the robot in rviz with the 5 set of axes visible and include it in your report.